Concordia University Department of Geography

 The Making of Indigenous Resistance: Land Struggle and the Foreclosure of Politics

-In 2011, the indigenous purepechas begun a resistance movement against the Mexican government, becoming fully and legally an autonomous town in 2012.
-Why these transactions encouraged the indigenous purepechas to become autonomous from the Mexican government?.
-How did they achieve self- government and self-regulation not only over their own political and social configuration but also in the distribution of natural resources?.
-How the drug wars in Michoacán, a crime that leaves no apparent material residue, reconfigures the social production and practice of space?.
-I’m particularly interested in understanding how violent processes unfold in space and how policies, practices and subjectivities are determined by, and simultaneously shape, the social production of space.
-Power inscribed in social space, defines and materializes what’s present and what has to be erased.
+In 2011, the Indigenous Purépecha community of Cherán initiated a resistance movement against the Mexican government, a struggle that culminated in them achieving full legal autonomy by 2012.
+This remarkable transition prompts an examination into the factors that compelled the Purépecha to pursue self-governance.
+How did they achieve self-governance over their political and social structures, as well as the distribution of natural resources?
+How have the drug war in Michoacán—a form of violence that leaves no apparent material residue—reconfigured the social production and practice of space?
+I am particularly interested in understanding how violent processes unfold spatially, and how policies, practices, and subjectivities are shaped by, and simultaneously shape, the social production of space.
+Power, inscribed within social space, defines and materializes what’s present and what has to be erased.
 Absence also has a political dimension, it is negotiated and contested.

 [ pdf ]